Hope and healing for lung cancer survivors.

 Armed with a clinical trial and advanced surgery, Shaun Grenan fought the battle against a softball-sized lung cancer tumor.

 Patricia developed a wheeze and a rattle that was different than her past bouts with asthma and allergies.
 A biopsy would reveal adenocarcinoma.
 When surgery wasn’t an option, a clinical trial gave her hope that she will be able to celebrate more family milestones.

 At the time of his diagnosis, Antonucci was a 51-year-old father of two who had been a lifelong smoker.
 When the diagnosis came in, he immediately stopped smoking and began treatment.
 An Immunotherapy clinical trial may have saved his life when the cancer metastasized to his brain.

 After a pancreatic problem was resolved, Bob Robinson had a PET scan taken every six months in Traverse City.
 That’s when he learned he had a spot on his lung.
 Bob has had undisrupted work and play following a VATS procedure to remove the lung cancer.

 Tom Sawdey had no symptoms or family history of cancer when he was diagnosed with stage 4 Hodgkin lymphoma at age 58.
-With a care plan personalized to Tom’s individual needs at Henry Ford Allegiance Health, Tom is now cancer free.
+With a care plan personalized to Tom’s individual needs at Henry Ford Jackson Hospital, Tom is now cancer free.

 Kristina Krumm, who lost both parents to lung-related illnesses, was diagnosed with lung cancer.
-After surgery at Henry Ford Allegiance Health, she’s back to an active life.
+After surgery at Henry Ford Jackson Hospital, she’s back to an active life.